imliuyzh/WearYourMask/README.md

 - JavaScript
 - TensorFlow.js

+## Versioning
+I used only Git bash for version management.

 ## Acknowledgments
 Thanks to AIZOOTech for the [detection module](https://github.com/AIZOOTech/mask-detection-web-demo).
 Without this repository, I cannot complete this project.